choipureum/Algorithm/README.txt

 #hello

-A series of dummy algorithms(BOJ, Programmers, repl.it) && Coding Contest
+A series of dummy algorithm(BOJ, Programmers, repl.it) && Coding Contest